yt-dlp/ejs/README.md

 ## Manual Installation

-In the yt-dlp repository, install the python package, either directly or from url:
+In the yt-dlp repository, install the python package, either directly or from URL:

 ```console
 pip install git+https://github.com/yt-dlp/ejs@main